 Postnatal depression has many symptoms similar to depression at other times of life.
 However, these symptoms start within the first year after your baby is born.

 It’s common for women to dismiss their feelings, or hide them through fear of being labelled a bad mum.

 You may feel unable to get into a routine or cope with your baby.
-You may also feel detached from your baby and not able to bond with him or her.
+You may also feel detached from your baby, and not able to bond with them.
 If you have postnatal depression, you may worry constantly, thinking that something bad will happen to you or your baby.

 Other symptoms may include:

 - feeling low in mood and tearful

 - tiredness and a lack of energy

 - problems concentrating